 We open with a nice little scene-setter – picking my character from a passport line, I’m flown to Hawaii to rent a low-end car then purchase a house.
 No reason, no backstory, no further plotting.
 We literally have $ to spend and time to fill.
 With what I have left I pick my first car (should not have bought the most expensive house) - a dinky Golf R32.
 If I squint it kinda looks like a Veyron.

 Although the map is open, I can only trigger missions/races by discovering them.
-It’s kinda like a car-based Skyrim.
+It’s kinda like a car-based Skyrim, heading out and discovering things.
 I put my foot down and … nothing.
 Turns out I have to turn the key with a separate button, something that will constantly infuriate me as I get into it.
 The first icon I discover is a Ben Sherman shop – at first I assumed product placement but I can actually visit and buy clothes.
 I’m not racing for Ben Sherman shirts.
 I consider rage quitting but you can’t really rage quit in a Golf, and once I zoom into the map I realise there is a lot to do here; challenges, races, missions, plus dozens of very posh looking houses and what seems like hundreds of cars.
 Everything way out of my price range.
 I have a purpose.
 This really is feeling like an RPG but instead of bringing peace or justice to the land I’m buying it up like some tax-dodging absent landlord who gets his Veyron towed and just buys another one.
-There’s also clubhouses where you can hang with other drivers, buy and sell cars, and the island itself acts much like an online world with other drivers logging in.
+There’s also clubhouses where you can hang with other drivers (well, used to), buy and sell cars, and the island itself acts much like an online world with other drivers logging in.
 Except not anymore.
 It’s just me and the AI.

 The main issue with TDU is your fellow drivers.
 They’re not dangerous but they are stupid.
 They will indicate, which is helpful, but often make last minute lane changes, break suddenly or just pull over.
 It’s fraught.
 Although your cars can’t be damaged, the worry is a bump slows you down and every millisecond counts; winning means $ and when granny decides to change lanes it’s the difference between affording a Cadillac and a Veyron.
 I can’t be sure if they’re reacting to me, other drivers or just doing random stuff, but it can be frustrating.
 The game also cheats to keep up with you so once you have a speedy little number you’ll suddenly spot some titchy little car scream across the intersection to catch up, making it hard to anticipate.
 But you can anticipate the cops blaming you for it.